“The world we have created today…has problems which cannot be solved by thinking the way we thought when we created them.”

 Students complete a common core of courses and experiences which focus on experiential and service-learning as well as building environmental literacy, multidisciplinary problem-solving skills, and a community of environmentally-oriented students and faculty.
 All students also complete an internship or service-learning project to ensure that classroom knowledge is translated into practical experience.
 Students majoring in environmental studies also complete a concentration in policy & advocacy, science (B.A. or B.S.), or literature & writing.
 A year-long senior research project is the “capstone” experience for ENV majors.

-The Environmental Studies program reflects the College’s commitment to the ideals espoused by Rachel Carson (a Chatham alumna), and is closely linked with the College’s Rachel Carson Institute.
+The Environmental Studies program reflects Chatham’s commitment to the ideals espoused by Rachel Carson (a Chatham alumna), and is closely linked with Chatham’s Rachel Carson Institute.
 Students leave the program with an understanding and appreciation of the natural world, the interconnectedness between social and natural systems, and tools for making positive contributions to environmental sustainability.